NOTE:

 condemnation from administrators on both campuses, student and social

-media and adults throughout the state, in 2005 the NC State Student Ambassadors turned the school's traditional pregame pep rally into a twice-a-year branded event called the Ram Roast, where groups and organizations would spend three-hour shifts protecting the tunnel from an azure future.
+media and adults throughout the state, in 2005 the NC State Student Ambassadors turned the school's traditional pregame pep rally into a twice-a-year branded event called the Ram Roast, where groups and organizations spend three-hour shifts protecting the tunnel from an azure future.
 It's held before the football rivalry game between the two schools and home basketball games against the Tar Heels.
 Through the years, it featured players, coaches, entertainment and prize giveaways and is still ongoing.